Academic Stewardship- Maintaining Your Scholarship

 - Students that do not reach the 3.0 UA GPA at the end of the Scholarship Advisory Period

-- Students earn less than 67% of the hours they attempt overall Loss of scholarship is final and there is no formal appeals process.
+- Students who earn less than 67% of the hours attempted each academic year Loss of scholarship is final and there is no formal appeals process.

 Break in Enrollment